Josh-T1/MathNote/README.md

   result all commands following a different format must be removed prior to using this package.

-- `svg-gui-exec`: ** implement.
-Path to executable file responsible for starting your svg drawing software.
-I personally use a minimalistic vectors graphics PyQt6 application I built [include path clickable].
-Inkscape is a far better alternative if speed is not a concer.

 - `font`: ** not sure
 - "`font-size`: ** not sure